December 5, 2002

 For three years, I lived in an apartment in Jerusalem next to a bus stop.
 The rhythm of my life quickly adapted to the bus schedule.
 Just by looking out my bedroom window, I knew exactly when to leave the house in order to catch the bus.

 When I returned to California, I assumed my life's association with buses would end.
 But this was not to be.
 I live in a neighborhood where buses abound.
+And they're just as loud as those of Jerusalem.
 But the associations couldn't be more different.

 In Israel, a bus represented a possible tomb.
 Each passenger a could-be suicide bomber.
-Taking the bus becomes a statement of defiance in the face of unrelenting terrorism and the constant threat of death.
+Taking the bus becomes a statement -- a statement of defiance in the face of unrelenting terrorism and the constant threat of death.

 I had friends who stopped taking the bus in favor of taxis.
 Or if they saw someone who looked suspicious board the bus, they jumped off and waited for the next to come along.
 Here, boarding a bus means getting to where you need to go.

 While the buses are different, so is the experience of Chanukah.
 Growing up, my family always lit a single menorah in an interior room of the house.
 In Israel, I learned the menorah is supposed to be placed near a window looking out onto the street to publicize the holiday, and each member of the household should light his own.

 I quickly grew to love this enhanced way of honoring events that happened some 2,000 years ago.

 We all know the story of Chanukah.
 The Greeks occupied the land of Israel and commandeered our Holy Temple.
 They outlawed many of our religious practices and defiled the Temple.
 Then a group of Jews known as the Maccabees rebelled, drove the Greeks out and reclaimed the Temple.
 Topping off the victory, a flask of oil meant to last just one day, miraculously burned for eight.